-You can prevent these sources of damage with an UPS power supply
+You can prevent these sources of damage with a UPS power supply

-In the day to day life of a company, the most diverse situations can arise, which require the intervention of a UPS.
-Here are most common causes for this:
+In the day-to-day life of a company, the most diverse situations can arise, requiring a UPS intervention.
+Here are the most common causes of this:

 - environmental factors

-As a result of particular weather conditions such as thunderstorms, voltage peaks or individual voltage surges can occur in the power grid.
-With a UPS power supply, it is possible to intercept these peaks and so protect your IT from damage.
+As a result of particular weather conditions such as thunderstorms, voltage peaks, or individual voltage surges can occur in the power grid.
+With a UPS power supply, it is possible to intercept these peaks and protect your IT from damage.

 - Operating conditions

-A wide variety of everyday electrical equipment, from fluorescent tubes to photocopiers, can influence the voltage in the power grid.
+A wide variety of everyday electrical equipment, from fluorescent tubes to photocopiers, can influence the power grid's voltage.
 Any harmonics and individual voltage distortions can damage your IT in the long term.
 A UPS power supply can reliably minimize this risk factor.

 - Industrial areas